pietervdvn/MapComplete/Professional.md

 The data can also be retrieved for free via an API-call if an automated setup is needed.

 Some drawbacks
 ===========================

 While joining this community has tremendous benefits, there are a few topics to carefully consider.

-### Data not suited for OpenStreetMap
+## Data not suited for OpenStreetMap

-MapComplete is built to upload data changes to OpenStreetMap, which needs verifiability.
+The basic rule for OpenStreetMap is that all data must be verifiable on the ground and are somewhat permanent.

 This implies that some data _cannot_ be sent to OpenStreetMap directly - but some workarounds exist.

 - Subjective data (such as reviews) are not suited for OpenStreetMap.
-However, MapComplete has an integration with Mangrove.reviews, an openly licenses review website
+However, MapComplete has an integration with Mangrove.reviews, an openly licensed review website
-- OpenStreetMap only gathers on features that are somewhat permanent and are visible on the ground.
-Road works that are planned next month are thus _not_ recorded, neither are road works which only last a few days.
+- Events of a few days, road works that are planned next month are thus _not_ recorded, neither are road works which only last a few days.
-- Temporal data (e.g. statistics of air quality, traffic intensity, ...) can not stored on OpenStreetMap as they are hard to verify by a volunteer. _MapComplete can still visualize this data, if provided in a compatible format though_
+- Temporal data (e.g. statistics of air quality, traffic intensity, ...) can not stored on OpenStreetMap as they are hard to verify by a volunteer.
+Note that, if this data is available elsewhere, it can still be visualized though.

 ### Licensing nuances